aurrelhebert/warp10-zeppelin-quantumviz/README.md

 ```

 ## Use
 Just put the parameter in the paragraph quantumviz.
-One variable per line, will print one graph.
+One variable per line, multiple line will print multiple graphs.

 ```
 %quantumviz